 c.
 Hypothetical Results

-Any reference to hypothetical results that could have been achieved in the past by employing some particular trading system (e.g. an astrological software program) must be accompanied by a disclaimer that any past hypothetical results are no guarantee of future performance.
+References to past hypothetical results that could have been achieved by employing some particular trading system or astrological software program must be accompanied by a disclaimer that past hypothetical results are no guarantee of future performance.

 d.
 Actual Performance